iterative/e2e-workshop-template/README.md

-# MLOps World 2024 - End2End ML pipeline
+# Workshop - End2End GitOps ML pipeline

 This is a Computer Vision (CV) project that solves the problem of segmenting out swimming pools from satellite images.